 According to a report by the Boston University School of Medicine, men who cycle… “should be aware of the need for a properly fitting bicycle and comfortable saddle as well as the potential risks to sexual health presented by long-distance cycling.
 This and other studies leave little doubt that too much time spent in the wrong saddle can lead to erectile dysfunction.

 Yes, you read that correctly – too much time on the tiny saddles of most competitive bicycles can lead to a Limp William in the bedroom.
-That’s obviously not fantastic news to anyone that has been hoping to celebrate a big victory with a little bit of romantic companionship.
+That’s obviously not fantastic news to anyone who has been hoping to celebrate a big victory with a little bit of romantic companionship.

-The easiest solution is to swap out your traditional saddle for a “no nose” saddle, one that provides a little bit more freedom and helps avoid the repetitive traumatic impact that usually leads to the ED problems in the first place.
+The easiest solution is to swap out your traditional saddle for a “no nose” saddle, one that provides a little bit more freedom and helps avoid the repetitive traumatic impact that usually leads to ED problems in the first place.

 Obviously, if you’re dealing with a little bit of erectile dysfunction from regular cycle training, you’ll want to think about getting your hands on that tiny blue pill Viagra to give you a boost until these nasty side effects wear off, which they almost always will.